ehmicky/modern-errors/docs/plugins.md

   // ...
 }

-// This statement only validates plugin's types.
+// This statement only validates the plugin's types.
-// Unlike `export const plugin: Plugin = ...`, it does not widen types. const testPlugin: Plugin = plugin
+// Unlike `export const plugin: Plugin = ...`, it does not widen any types. const testPlugin: Plugin = plugin
 ```